 As such, the information required for a filing is relatively limited.
-However, in cases where substantial review of the transaction is expected, in practice, parties often submit materials with supporting documents that explain the details of the relevant markets, such as definitions of the product and geographic markets, the degree of competition between the parties, competitive pressures - including those from competitors, import products or new entries - and efficiency gains.
+In practice, however, in cases where substantial review of the transaction is expected, parties often submit materials with supporting documents that explain the details of the relevant markets, such as definitions of the product and geographic markets, the degree of competition between the parties, competitive pressures - including those from competitors, import products or new entries - and efficiency gains.

-Documents such as the transaction agreement, financial statements and annual reports of the notifying party, minutes of a shareholder meeting or board meeting and powers of attorney are required to be submitted along with the notification form.
-The parties' internal documents that discuss synergies or competition concerning the transaction do not need to be submitted to file a notification.
-However, the JFTC may request such documents at a later stage, typically in the Phase II review.
+Documents such as the transaction agreement, financial statements and annual reports of the notifying party, list of major shareholders, minutes of a shareholder meeting or board meeting and powers of attorney are required to be submitted along with the notification form.